tektutor/openshift-march-2026/Day1/README.md

 ## Info - Containerization
 <pre>
 - it is an application virtualization technology
-- this is light-weigth virtualization, as container does't required dedicated hardware resources
+- this is a light-weight virtualization technology, as container does't require dedicated hardware resources
 - in other words, all containers that runs in the same machine/os shares the hardware resources on the underlying Host/Guest OS
 - each container represents one application process not an Operating System
 - technically, comparing a container with Virtual Machine, Guest OS or Host OS is ideally wrong